-Service Pack 2 (12.0.5000) was released on July 11, 2016, and includes 53 fixes and enhancements – including all of the fixes up to and including SP1 CU7.
-The official Knowledge Base article is KB #3171021, and you can download the service pack here and the updated feature pack here.
+Service Pack 2 (12.0.5000) was released on July 11, 2016, and includes 133 fixes and enhancements – including all of the fixes up to and including SP1 CU7.
+Those from SP1 CU8 should all be found in SP2 CU1, released August 25th.
+The official Knowledge Base article for SP2 is KB #3171021, and you can download the service pack here and the updated feature pack here.

 Some very interesting improvements in Service Pack 2, many of which were already included in SQL Server 2016.
 There were others, so this list should not be considered exhaustive, just OUR TOP 20:

 - Showplan XML will now include any trace flags in effect, actual rows read, per-operator performance metrics, and more details on spills.

 - New query hints to control memory grants (without Resource Governor).

 - Buffer pool can now exceed 8 TB (I'm sure a lot of us were hampered by this limitation).

 - Better read workload throughput via reduced spinlocks.